Open-Source-Autonomous-Boat/OSAB/README.md

 ![image](https://user-images.githubusercontent.com/34051815/117868320-50ef8600-b24e-11eb-919e-91b4da75de15.PNG)

 **Why?** For science of course!
-The data gathered by OSAB includes lux / UV / IR / Visible light, water temp, air temp and humidity, inertial measurements and magnetic fields, water turbidity, water pH, water salinity, air pressure, microphone (bioacoustics).
+The data gathered by OSAB includes lux / UV / IR / Visible light, water temp, air temp and humidity, inertial measurements and magnetic fields, water turbidity, water pH, water salinity, and air pressure.
+We hope to also monitor things like bioacoustics in the furture.
 This data will help us better understand ocean environments and let us create a better solution to **fight climate change!**

 ## 🏳️ Our Mission